 The fight takes place between dozens of bulls.
 The bulls take turns fighting against each other.
 The first who runs away loses.
 No cash prizes are won, but a bull that wins a lot is synonymous with prestige and honor for its owner.

-3 Things to do in Fujairah from Dubai
+Best Activities to Do in Fujairah and Tours from Dubai

 If you are in Dubai you absolutely cannot miss the visit to Fujairah and the amazing landscapes of the East Coast of the Emirates.

 Most visitors arrive in Fujairah from Dubai, to enjoy its authentic places, its remote villages and ancient fortresses, and above all to enjoy its wonderful ocean: Fujairah is a world-renowned destination for snorkeling and diving!